 PAHA is forming public and private alliances to create a new path to homeownership for low-to- moderate-income workers and seniors.
 Our goal is to establish a local supply of homes that are affordable now and for generations to come.

-PAHA will achieve this through two unique programs based on qualified incomes: Community Land Trusts and Property Development Alliances.
+PAHA will achieve this through two unique programs based on qualified incomes: Community Land Trusts and Deed Restricted Fee Simple Homes (Fee Simple).
 Both provide alternatives to a standard home purchase that reduce the initial cost of a home. (see box below)

 In these programs, PAHA manages long-term restrictions placed on the title deed or a land lease.
 Owner occupation is required.
 The percentage of market appreciation a seller can earn is capped at a fair return.